The Bible doesn’t tell us exactly how tall Adam and Eve were – but we have a little bit of evidence to help us take an educated guess.

 Did they have to reach up to grab the fruit?
 Or was it eye level?
 Did they receive shade from the gourds in the garden, or were they too tall?

 Will the answer impact or dramatically change how you live your life or how you view the Bible?
-Nah, but it’s kind of fun to wonder, right?
+Nah, but much like wondering what language Adam and Eve spoke, it’s kind of fun to wonder, right?
 Kind of like asking what Jesus’ favorite color was.

 How tall were Adam and Eve in the Bible?